Claude writes the plan. Kite lets you read it.

 Six themes, tuned for reading

-Studio, Nord, Solarized, Manuscript, Midnight, Grove.
-Each one is font-paired and tested against long reading sessions.
-Not just a color swap.
+Each one is font-paired and color-tuned for long sessions.
+Not a color swap.
+Hit ⌘⇧T to switch, hover to preview.

 How it works.